 Questions and requests for further information should be sent to firstname.lastname@example.org.

-Do Certification Bodies need to apply to RA first for permission to do a remote audit for each case or is this a general permission?
+Do Certification Bodies need to apply to the Rainforest Alliance first for permission to do a remote audit for each case or is this a general permission?

-As per the policy, CBs need to inform Rainforest Alliance via email@example.com when the policy is enacted for desk audits and certificate extensions.
-CBs do not need to ask for permission, but RA reserves the right to have an overview and ask for clarification or deny it accordingly.
-In case there is any doubt about the applicability of the policy, certification bodies are welcome to contact Rainforest Alliance for final agreement/advice.
+As per the policy, Certification Bodies (CBs) need to inform the Rainforest Alliance via email@example.com when the policy is enacted for desk audits and certificate extensions.
+CBs do not need to ask for permission, but the Rainforest Alliance reserves the right to have an overview and ask for clarification or deny it accordingly.
+In case there is any doubt about the applicability of the policy, certification bodies are welcome to contact the Rainforest Alliance for final agreement/advice.